karthagokul/cloudi-os/Readme.md

 # Cloudi OS

-**Cloudi OS** is a fast, lightweight, and powerful Debian-based Linux distribution built for **cloud-native and AI developers**.
+Howdy  Cloudi ? **Cloudi OS** is a fast, lightweight, and powerful Debian-based Linux distribution built for **cloud-native and AI developers**.
 With essential tools preinstalled, a clean XFCE interface, and full automation, Cloudi gives you a productive environment out of the box — whether you're building models, deploying containers, or coding in the cloud.

 **DISCLAIMER : Just started, wait for the release iso files :)**
 ---